An Integral Part of Our Evolving Healthcare System

 Students must meet the following requirements, earning 111 credits:

-A minimum of 79 weeks of classroom work.
+Satisfactory completion of 6 semesters of classroom work.

 An overall minimum GPA of 2.70 maintained throughout the program.
 A grade below “C” is not acceptable toward the degree.

 Continuous enrollment.
-If extenuating circumstances make additional time necessary, approval to continue beyond the expected 2 1/2 years must be obtained from the Department Chair and the Physical Therapy Review Committee.
+If extenuating circumstances make additional time necessary, approval to continue beyond the scheduled duration of the program must be obtained from the Department Chair and the Physical Therapy Review Committee.
 Students who withdraw for reasons other than academic or clinical performance may re-apply for admission.
 Departmental approval is necessary for re-admission.

 Each student must successfully complete 34 weeks of full-time clinical experience before graduation and an integrated clinical education experience equivalent to one week of clinic time.
 The full-time clinical experience consists of eight weeks in an inpatient or outpatient setting in the second fall of the program after completion of the first didactic year, and a 26-week full-time clinical internship after the completion of the second academic year.